NeurodataWithoutBorders/nwb_hackathons/HCK24_2025_Janelia_NDRH/README.md

 Thanks to the generous sponsorship of The Janelia Research Campus, this event will be free to participants:
 * There is no registration or application fee.
-* Participants will be provided a private room at Janelia Research Campus for the duration of this event, checking in on Sunday, July 7, and checking out on Friday, July 12 or Saturday, July 13.
+* Participants will be provided a private room at Janelia Research Campus for the duration of this event, checking in on Sunday, July 13, and checking out the evening of Friday, July 18 or the morning of Saturday, July 19.
 * Breakfast, lunch, dinner, and coffee breaks will be provided.
 * You will be responsible for booking your own flight and transportation to Janelia Research Campus.
 * You will be responsible for determining visa and/or healthcare requirements for travel to the United States.